A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Interference Management Schemes

-The authors in \cite{10.1145/2988287.2989163} discussed the limitations of the LoRa ability on providing free collision communication for a great number of devices deployed in a wide area with a low number of GWs.
-These devices are obliged to share the communication medium to transmit their captured data.
-For this reason, LoRa employs a combination of its features such as SF, BW, CR, and centre frequency.
-Nevertheless, a limited number of devices can be supported through the standard LoRa modulation, which presents the capacity limits of the LoRa communication system.
-When surpassing this limit, interference occurs in the system that decreases its performance.
+The authors of \cite{10.1145/2988287.2989163} discussed the limitations of the LoRa ability regarding providing collision-free communication for a great number of devices deployed in a wide area with a low number of GWs.
+These devices must share the communication medium to transmit their captured data.
+Therefore, LoRa employs a combination of its features such as SF, BW, CR, and CF. Nevertheless, a limited number of devices can be supported through the standard LoRa modulation, which presents the capacity limits of the LoRa communication system.
+When surpassing this limit, interference occurs in the system decreasing its performance \cite{10.5555/3324320.3324402, 10.1145/3293534, 10.1145/3416010.3423228}.
 In this direction, a detection scheme of the inter-system interference was designed using the density ratio estimation \cite{Aihara2020}.
-Generally, interference facing LoRa signals were classified in two categories: co-technology interference, where two LoRa-enabled devices transmit their data to the same GW via the same communication channel, and inter-technology ISM interference depicts the coexistence of different technology besides LoRa communicating via the shared unlicensed ISM bands \cite{8620142, 8422801, 10.5555/3108009.3108093, 7925510, 8115772}.
-In the following, we discuss various interference management schemes for LoRaWAN.
+Generally, interference facing LoRa signals were classified into two categories: co-technology interference, where two LoRa-enabled devices transmit data to the same GW via the same communication channel, and inter-technology ISM interference, which depicts the coexistence of different technology besides LoRa communicating via the shared unlicensed ISM bands \cite{8620142, 8422801, 10.5555/3108009.3108093, 7925510, 8115772}.
+The following section discusses various interference management schemes for the LoRaWAN.

-\subsection{SF assignment}
+\subsection{SF Assignment}